ElizabethArangoRuda/environmental-incident-reporting/README.md

       "longitude": "-89.6501000"
    }

-•	`PUT /incidents/:id`: Update an incident
-•	`DELETE /incidents/:id`: Delete an incident

 ### Sitemap

 1. **Home Page**: Displays an introduction with Colombian imagery and a button to access the map.
 2. **Map Page**: Interactive map displaying reported incidents and an option to add reports.
 3. **Report Form Page**: Form to input incident details, including category, location, and multimedia uploads.
-4. **Incident Details Page**: Shows details of a specific report selected from the map.

-### Mockups

 ### Data